 Stop for: Fresh bread and other baked goods.
 I was astonished by the sample size of cinnamon roll I was given (seriously, it was so large I felt guilty that it filled me up), and for a second score, a cup of their great coffee is only $1.25 if you bring your own mug.
 A small children’s play nook at the front of the shop holds space to munch and read together.

 Plan ahead: Several Great Harvest locations offer tours of the bread-making process.
 The Linden Hills location usually offers them to groups only, but you can try calling them at 651-929-2899 to see if it would be possible to tag along on their next 15-30 minute tour.

-Stop for: Seasonal drop-in crafts are available every day of the week – get an idea of monthly crafts here.
+Stop for: Seasonal crafts are available for drop in, but reservations are currently recommended.
+Find the monthly craft menu here.
 Or, you’re welcome to browse the shop for inspiration and spend some time playing — my preschooler loved peeking out at me from the treehouse and setting up the fairy house display.

 Stop for: Slip through the little purple door and find an independent bookseller that also happens to house a menagerie of critters – can you find the chinchilla, ferrets, kittens and birds?
 Plus, “recycled” books are just a buck to take home.

 Plan ahead: Wild Rumpus “Tail Time” stories are still on hold as of February 2022.

 2814 W 43rd St., Minneapolis, MN 55410